TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 ![Scope](/img/requirements_scope.jpg "Scope")

+**Functional:**\
 The scope of your Power Apps Portals project define what and how requirements will be delivered.
 It will also give reference on how success is defined and what acceptance means.
 The first pillar of a resilient scope management practice is to think about your requirements from a functional point of view.
 Those requirements are typically formulated together with the business stakeholders.
 Functional requirements shall describe what value is added to the solution.
 It could be something like 'As a Portal user, I want to login with my existing Microsoft account so I do not have to remember a separate pair of credentials exclusively to the Portal'.

+**Technical:**\
 The technical requirement specification defines how the desired value is realized from a system point of view.
 Those technical requirements can be documented and tested by test cases separately.
 In my experience, it is sufficient to make the technical requirement a part of the functional one, e.g. by splitting the user story into a functional and a technical part.
 So in the example above, the user story is enhanced with a technical spec, e.g. 'External login to be implemented via Azure AD B2C identity provider for all external users (building blocks: Azure AD B2C identity service incl. branding, Portal site settings)'.
 This will also have the benefit of a documentation on where to look into for troubleshooting of a specific functionality.

+Targets:\
+Consider targets as the motivation or the guidance in your functional requirements specification.
+Those shall describe he ROI (Return of Investment) and why this is relevant to the solution.
+Adding this to our exemplary user story could be something like: 'Leveraging an existing Microsoft account as primary login improves usability and reduces administration efforts'.

 - - -

 Found this post useful or have comments?\